godaddy/out-of-band-cache/README.md

 above case a fallback for the `memory` cache: any key not found in the `memory` cache will then be looked up in `OtherCache`.

-If you instead want to entirely replace the built-in array caches, you provide a `caches` array to override it.
-In this example, we replicate the default implementation by overriding with a `Memory` and `File` cache
+If you instead want to entirely replace the built-in array of caches, you can provide a `caches` array to override it.
+In this example, we replicate the default implementation by overriding with the `Memory` and `File` cache implementations that come with `out-of-band-cache`:

 ```js
 const path = require('path');